Zhenshanchen/NextGen/README.md

 # NextGen
-Code collection for NextGen project by UCONN ARE and ECON researchers
+Code collection for NextGen project by UCONN ARE and ECON researchers.